Cliveden: Literature

 Cliveden has been referenced in literature including: Three Men in a Boat (1889); Boogie Up the River (1989); Alexander Pope's Moral Essays; Daniel Defoe's A Tour Through England and Wales (1726) and Gore Vidal's novel The City and the Pillar (1948).

-Both the house and the river have been suggested as inspiration for Kenneth Grahame's children's novel The Wind in the Willows.
+Both the house and the river have been suggested as the inspiration for Kenneth Grahame's children's novel The Wind in the Willows.